psathyrella/partis/manual.md

 We basically use the idea from [tigger](http://tigger.readthedocs.io/en/latest/), but generalize and robustify it a bit: in particular, we do something more akin to a simultaneous fit over all positions at once.

 To try this, use the `--find-new-alleles` option to the `cache-parameters` action.
-At the moment, since we don't want to modify users' germline sets without them realizing it, this simply prints out information on any new alleles that it finds.
+At the moment, since we don't want to modify your germline set without you realizing it, this simply prints out information on any new alleles that it finds.
-If you want to incorporate these alleles into your germline set, just choose a name and add it to your germline fasta file.
+If you want to incorporate these alleles into your germline set, just choose a name for the allele and add it to your germline fasta file.

 To see how this works, you can run `./bin/find-new-alleles.py`.
 This generates a hypothetical new allele separated by a few snps from an existing allele, simulates a data set with this allele, then attempts to identify this new allele in the simulated sample.